INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

         "other_variable":10.0
     }

 Messages published by the RMQFMU are also packaged in the json format, and will contain a timestep together with one or more values of the included inputs.
-Only inputs the value of which has changed between two consecutive timesteps are included in the message.
+Only those inputs the value of which has changed between two consecutive timesteps are included in the message.
 If no input has changed, then no message is sent from the RMQFMU.
 An example is given below.

 .. code-block:: json